William Cockayne: Lord Mayor of London

 During Cockayne's mayoralty (1619–20) King James visited St Paul's Cathedral with a view to raising money to complete the spire, and was received by Cockayne in great state.
 A pageant entitled "The Triumphs of Love and Antiquity" was performed for Cockayne's mayoral inauguration on 29 October 1619, written by Thomas Middleton.
 In 1620 the marriage between Charles Howard and Cockayne's daughter Mary was celebrated.
 During this time, King James I frequently consulted him, both in the privy council and privately.

 The Cockayne project

 In 1614, while serving as governor of the Eastland Company of English merchants, Cockayne devised a plan to dye and dress English cloth, England's main export at the time, before shipping it abroad.
 Cockayne convinced James I to grant him a monopoly on cloth exports as a part of this plan, intended to increase the profits of English merchants, while boosting royal customs duties through bypassing Dutch merchants.
-The scheme failed as the Dutch refused to purchase finished cloth and instead engaged in a trade war with England.
+The scheme failed as the Dutch refused to purchase finished cloth from the monopoly and instead engaged in a trade war with England.
 As a result, the English cloth trade was depressed for decades.